-- (1) After establishment of a community mining licence reserve area, the Council of Elders with jurisdiction over the area may, in consultation with the Secretary, make rules for the granting and regulation of community mining licences in the area. - (2) The Secretary may issue guidelines on the required minimum content of community mining licence rules. - (3) Community mining licence rules made under Subsection (1) must comply with- - (a) this Act; and - (b) the approved community mining licence reserve area management plan; and - (c) guidelines issued under Subsection (2). - (4) Community mining licence rules may include provision for payment of community mining licence application fees to the relevant granting authority, subject to such upper limit for a community mining licence application fee as is prescribed. - (5) Community mining licence rules may include provision for offences against the rules, with the maximum penalty on conviction being a fine not exceeding K10,000. - (6) Community mining licence rules- - (a) must be submitted for registration by the Mining Registrar; and - (b) enter into force on the date the rules are registered by the Mining Registrar. - (7) A Council of Elders may request technical assistance from the Secretary with drafting community mining licence rules.
+- (1) After establishment of a community mining licence reserve area, the community government of a community government area in which the reserve area is located may, in consultation with the Secretary, make rules for the granting and regulation of community mining licences in the area. - (2) The Secretary may issue guidelines on the required minimum content of community mining licence rules. - (3) Community mining licence rules made under Subsection (1) must comply with- - (a) this Act; and - (b) the approved community mining licence reserve area management plan; and - (c) guidelines issued under Subsection (2). - (4) Community mining licence rules may include provision for payment of community mining licence application fees to the relevant granting authority, subject to such upper limit for a community mining licence application fee as is prescribed. - (5) Community mining licence rules may include provision for offences against the rules, with the maximum penalty on conviction being a fine not exceeding K10,000. - (6) Community mining licence rules- - (a) must be submitted for registration by the Mining Registrar; and - (b) enter into force on the date the rules are registered by the Mining Registrar.

-62 Council of Elders to submit annual report
+(7) A community government may request technical assistance from the Secretary with drafting community mining licence rules.

-- (1) After establishment of a community mining licence reserve area, the Council of Elders with jurisdiction over the area must, by 28 February in each year, give the Secretary a report covering the 12-month period ending on the preceding 31 December, which report must include the following information- - (a) the number of community mining licences granted; - (b) the number of community mining licences revoked, and the reasons for their revocation; - (c) the name and contact details of the person responsible for administration of the community mining licence reserve area management plan; - (d) how the community mining licence reserve area management plan is working, any problems that have occurred and what steps were or will be taken to address them; - (e) the names of all Village Assemblies that have been delegated community mining licence granting authority; - (f) a description of community mining licence activities in the reserve area.
+62 Community government to submit annual report

-- (2) Failure by a Council of Elders to submit an annual report under Subsection (1) is grounds for- - (a) suspension of the authority of the Council of Elders to grant community mining licences under Section 63(a); or - (b) disestablishment of the community mining licence reserve area under Section 64(2).
+- (1) After establishment of a community mining licence reserve area, the community government of the community government area in which the reserve area is located must, by 28 February in each year, give the Secretary a report covering the 12-month period ending on the preceding 31 December, which report must include the following information- - (a) the number of community mining licences granted; - (b) the number of community mining licences revoked, and the reasons for their revocation; - (c) the name and contact details of the person responsible for administration of the community mining licence reserve area management plan; - (d) how the community mining licence reserve area management plan is working, any problems that have occurred and what steps were or will be taken to address them; - (e) the names of all the wards of the community government area, the steering committees of which have been delegated community mining licence granting authority; - (f) a description of community mining licence activities in the reserve area. - (2) Failure by a community government to submit an annual report under Subsection (1) is grounds for- - (a) suspension of the authority of the community government to grant community mining licences under Section 63(a); or - (b) disestablishment of the community mining licence reserve area under Section 64(2).